-My husband Chuck died on January 24, 2009.Soon after the initial days following my husband’s death, after the flurry of activity, the planning of funeral arrangements, friends and family gone, I was in a state of shock, in a catatonic state, temporarily frozen in place, not knowing or understanding what to do next.
+My husband Chuck died on January 24, 2009.Soon after the initial days following my husband’s death, after the flurry of activity, the planning of funeral arrangements, friends and family gone, I found myself in a state of shock, a catatonic state, temporarily frozen in place, not knowing or understanding what to do next.

 I felt numb, vulnerable and almost unable to breathe.
 I was retired from my career and therefore had nothing to distract me from my pain.
 Each morning I woke up to a steady stream of tears and heartache.

 During this time I was mindful of my health and wellness and was diligent about keeping my regular doctor’s appointments, you know, the eye doctor. the dentist, family physician.
-Since turning sixty, my physicians are my new best friends.
 It was at one of these routine doctors’ appointments that my GP informed me that there was a new criteria that was being used to monitor blood sugar levels.
 My A1C level had fallen within the low end range of pre-diabetic.
 When the doctor told me this, I was floored.
 There wasn’t a direct history of diabetes in my family as far as I knew at that time, but I realized that I had to work on becoming healthier.

 Suddenly widowed , finding myself aging quickly……..what did I do next?